1) A sexual

 ANSWER:-a)

-Natural method→ It involves avoiding the chances of meeting of sperms and ovum.
+It involves avoiding the chances of meeting of sperms and ovum.

-In this method, the sexual act
+this method, the sexual act

 is avoided from day 10th to 17th of the menstrual cycle because during this

-period, ovulation is expected
+period, ovulation is

 and therefore, the chances of fertilization are very high.

-b) Oral contraceptives →In this
+b) Oral contraceptives In this

 method, tablets or drugs are taken orally.
-These contain small doses of hormones
+These contain

-that prevent the release of eggs and thus fertilization cannot occur.
+that prevent the release of eggs and thus fertilization cannot

 c) Barrier

-method → In this method, the fertilization of ovum and sperm is prevented
+In this method, the fertilization of ovum and sperm is prevented

 with the help of barriers.